Near Frisco in Summit County, Colorado — The American Mountains (Southwest)

 Erected by USDA Forest Service, Summit County, City of Frisco, Frisco Historical Society.

 Location.
 39° 32.247′ N, 106° 8.512′ W. Marker is near Frisco, Colorado, in Summit County.
 Marker can be reached from County Road 1220 near Interstate 70, on the right when traveling north.
+Located near the Officer's Gulch parking area.
 Touch for map.
-Located near the Officer's Gulch parking area.
 Marker is in this post office area: Frisco CO 80443, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on July 10, 2018.
-This page originally submitted on July 10, 2018, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 51 times since then.
+This page was last revised on August 18, 2020.
+It was originally submitted on July 10, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 140 times since then and 26 times this year.
 Photos: 1, 2, 3. submitted on July 10, 2018, by Mark Hilton of Montgomery, Alabama.